flipcoder/midimech/README.md

 # linnstrument-wholetone

-Wholetone layout system and visualizer for the Linnstrument, Launchpad X, and computer keyboard.
-I consider this to be one of the most accessible and playable musical note layouts, and once you learn how it works, you'll realize why I've made it my primary layout.

-Note: So far, this has only been tested on the LinnStrument 128 version.
-If you own the 200-note version, please let me know how this works for you.

-This program is a work-in-progress so some things might be a bit buggy.
-Let me know if you run into any issues!
+**IN DEVELOPMENT**

+*This project is not affiliated with Roger Linn Design.*

+Wholetone layout system and visualizer for the Linnstrument and Launchpad X.

+This program maps the LinnStrument, LaunchPad X, and your computer keyboard to use an isomorphic wholetone layout that I discovered years ago.
+I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
+This project intends to bring it to more people.

+**Please read the instructions and important notes before usage.
+Have fun!**

 License: MIT

 LinnStrument Community Discord: https://discord.gg/h2BcrzmTXe

-*This is unofficial and not affiliated with Roger Linn Design.*

 ![Screenshot](https://i.imgur.com/eYsl3T4.png)

 ## Video

 [![Video](https://img.youtube.com/vi/GbkhwpPsbPo/0.jpg)](https://www.youtube.com/watch?v=GbkhwpPsbPo)

+## Important Notes

+So far, this has only been tested on the LinnStrument 128 version.
+If you own the 200-note version, it's harder to set up, but please feel free to test it and me know how this works for you.

+This program is *experimental*, so some things will be buggy and tricky to get working.
+Let me know if you run into any issues and follow the directions carefully.
+If the wrong notes are playing, there's probably something wrong with the way you've set up the linnstrument during the instructions.
+If a device persists in a different state after ending the program (such as if a crash occurs), simply reconnect it.
+The LinnStrument also has a reset feature you may find useful.

+And since this is experimental, please use it at your own risk and prepare to do basic troubleshooting to get it working.

 ## Setup